mgiovanellah/web_app_manual/README.md

 </p>

 <h2>Overview</h2>
-The product register is a web application that facilitates the registration of products easily and quickly, helping the user to have no complications 😄
+The product register is a web application that facilitates the registration of products easily and quickly, helping the user to have no complications 😄.
+The user connects to the web application and registers the product having access to information such as prices, image, id...

 <h2>Technology and Tools</h2>
 <p>